Gorbals: History

-Much of the area, particularly Hutchesontown, was comprehensively redeveloped for a third time, providing a mix of private (market rate) and social housing.
+Since the late 20th century, much of the area, particularly Hutchesontown, was comprehensively redeveloped for a third time.
+It has included a mix of private (market rate) and social housing, with design elements to encourage residents' and public safety.
 Earlier phases of this recent redevelopment tended toward yellow-brick reinterpretations of traditional tenements, in a post-modern style.
+The neighbouring Govanhill district to the south (whose residents observed the demolition/modernisation in nearby areas such as the Gorbals and Pollokshaws with suspicion and successfully opposed the same fate befalling their homes, although they faced other challenges to improve their living conditions) offers some reminder of how the district used to look prior to its redevelopment.
+The tenement buildings faced directly onto the street, connecting the residents to the community.
+Since the late 1990s, some neighbourhoods have been redeveloped as terraces of tenements in that style.

-More recent phases, masterplanned by Piers Gough, have employed noted modern architects such as Page/Park, Elder & Cannon and CZWG, resulting in more bold and radical designs, accompanied by innovative street plans and high-quality landscaping.
-They incorporated many pieces of public art.
-The Gorbals Leisure Centre opened in January 2000, and the number of shopping facilities in the area is on the rise.
+More recent phases, planned by Piers Gough, have employed noted modern architects such as Page/Park, Elder & Cannon and CZWG, resulting in more bold and radical designs.
+Innovative street plans and high-quality landscaping have been added, incorporating many pieces of public art.
+The Gorbals Leisure Centre opened in January 2000.
+The number of shopping facilities in the area is on the rise.
 In 2005, fire destroyed the Catholic Church of Blessed John Duns Scotus as a result of a fallen candle.
 The church was restored and reopened for worship in September 2010.

-With much of the Hutchesontown area of the Gorbals improved, the urban and social-regeneration program expanded into the neighbouring Laurieston area to the west.
+After much of the Hutchesontown area of the Gorbals was improved, the urban and social-regeneration program expanded into the neighbouring Laurieston area to the west.

-In the early 2000s, a local heritage group started a campaign to reinstate the cross fountain, aided by people attracted to their Facebook page, Old Gorbals Pictures (Heritage Group).
-The group have discovered that a copy of the original cross fountain was installed on the Caribbean island of St Kitts & Nevis.
+In the early 2000s, a local heritage group started a campaign to reinstate the Gorbals Cross fountain, aided by people attracted to the group's Facebook page, known as Old Gorbals Pictures (Heritage Group).
+The group have discovered that a copy of the original fountain was installed on the Caribbean island of St Kitts & Nevis.
 They are working to engage professional help to digitally scan this object to allow for the manufacture of 'Gorbals Cross, No 3', to be installed in a new development near to where it originally stood.

 Since 1945, the Citizens Theatre has been based in the area at the former Royal Princess's Theatre, an historic Victorian building.
 The area also has a local newspaper Local News for Southsiders.
 The area is served by Bridge Street and West Street subway stations and numerous bus routes.

-A controversial pub in the district is the Brazen Head, located at the northern end of Cathcart Road and one of few buildings to survive the mid-20th century redevelopment.
-Formerly a railway pub known as the Granite City, much of its clientele is Celtic F.C. supporters and has been associated with Irish Republicanism.
-Nearby is the architectural masterpiece of the Caledonia Road Church, Category A-listed mid-Victorian structure of remaining walls and tower designed by Alexander "Greek" Thomson.
+One of the few buildings to survive the mid-20th century redevelopment is a pub called The Brazen Head, located at the northern end of Cathcart Road.
+Formerly a railway pub known as the Granite City, much of its clientele is Celtic F.C. supporters.
+They have been associated with Irish Republicanism.
+Nearby is the architectural masterpiece of the Caledonia Road Church, a Category A-listed mid-Victorian structure with remaining walls and tower designed by Alexander "Greek" Thomson.